SirGnip/ClipDashboard/notes.md

         - x cycle through all/selected?
         - x join w/ provided delimiter (joins with \n, but can do a replace next)
 - destination of receive
-    - x clipboard, file, post to url, substitute into shell command?
+    - x clipboard, x file, post to url, substitute into shell command?

 uncategorized

 - java clipboard toolbox UI
     - able to x split, x join, x prepend, x append, x replace, x sort, x filter, columns, graph, x clipboard stack, etc.
-    - variable substitution?
+    - x variable substitution?
     - x push and retrieve from other buffers
     - able to treat buffers and deque (push/pop from front and back) and random access (read from anywhere)
     - x clipboard stack/cache/manipulator